deepu2560/Deepu2560/README.md

 <h1 align="center">Hi 👋, I'm Deepanshu Gulia</h1>

 <h3 align="left">Creative and innovative full-stack MERN developer.
 Problem-solving and motivated temperament.
 Takes challenges and provides his best to complete that challenge.
-Practised in HTML, CSS and Javascript.
+Practiced in HTML, CSS and Javascript.
 Looking forward to beginning a career as an associate entry-level computer user.</h3>

 <hr>